lehner-lab/DiMSum/README.md

-# LehnerLab
+# DiMSum
-A repository for shared code
+A pipeline for the pre-processing of paired-end reads from deep mutational scannning (DMS) data